JefferyLim/ec513_final_project/docs/milestones/milestone2.md

 We do not have a way of determining if an address is a privileged location unless we already know ahead of time.

+## Tracers

+### uarch_tracer
+- Track issue, and dispatch packets (packets that enter the BE's scheduler and leave the issue queue)
+- Track when instructions are squashed (poison_isd_i, commit_pkt.npc_w_v)
+- Track committed packets that cause an exception
+- Track page faults that occur (from the memory pipeline)
+- Track priv faults that occur (from the page table walker)
+- Track privilege modes (m, s, u)

+### cache_tracer

 ## Code

 We've created a [virtual_memory.c](https://github.com/JefferyLim/black-parrot-sim/blob/ec513/sw/virtual_memory.c) program that maps pages and sets the privilege level (User or Supervisor level).
 It's very simple for now, but has proven to work for our needs.